dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 # Introduction {#introduction}

 Plans to transition protocols to post-quantum cryptography sometimes focus on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker with a sufficiently powerful quantum computer, a.k.a. a Cryptographically-Relevant Quantum Computer (CRQC).

-It is important to also consider transitions to post-quantum authentication; delaying such transitions creates risks.
+It is important to also consider transitions to post-quantum authentication;
+delaying such transitions creates risks.
 For example, attackers may be able to carry out quantum attacks against RSA-2048 years before the public is aware of these capabilities.
 Furthermore, there are applications where algorithm turn-over is complex or takes a long time.
 There are also applications where future checks on past authenticity play a role, such as long-lived digital signatures on legal documents.

 Still, there have been successful attacks against proposals using post-quantum cryptography.
-Sometimes an attack exploits implementation issues, such as [KYBERSLASH], which exploits timing variations, or [HQC-CVE] which exploits implementation bugs.
+Sometimes an attack exploits implementation issues, such as [KYBERSLASH], which exploits timing variations, or [HQC_CVE] which exploits implementation bugs.
 Sometimes an attack works for all implementations of the specified algorithm.
 Research has indicated that implementation-independent attacks published in 2023 or earlier had broken 48% of the proposals in Round 1 of the NIST Post-Quantum Cryptography Standardization Project, 25% of the proposals not broken in Round 1, and 36% of the proposals selected by NIST for Round 2 [QRCSP].

 Such cryptanalysis and security concerns are one reason for to consider 'hybrid' cryptographic algorithms, which combine both traditional and post-quantum (or more generally a combination of two or more) algorithms.
 A core objective of hybrid algorithms is to protect against quantum computers while at the same time making clear that the change is not reducing security.
 A premise of security of these algorithms being that if at least one of the two component algorithms of the hybrid scheme holds, the confidentiality or  authenticity offered by that scheme is maintained.
 It should be noted that the word 'hybrid' has many uses but this document uses 'hybrid' only in this algorithm sense.

 Whether or not hybridization is desired depends on the use case and security threat model.
 Users may recognize a need to start post-quantum transition, even while issues such as those described above are a concern.
 For this, hybridization can support transition.
 It should be noted that hybridization is not necessary for all systems; recommendations on system types or analysis methods for such determination are out of scope of this document.
 For cases where hybridization is determined to be advantageous, a decision on how to